-Pudina pachadi Recipe with step by step photos.
-This pudina chutney with coconut is made with fresh mint leaves, coconut and spices.
-This pudina pachadi is one more variation of using fresh herbs while making chutney varieties.
-It goes well with South Indian snacks like idli, dosa, vada, bonda or uttapam.
-You can also have it with upma, rava dosa, pakoda, rava idli or sandwich.
+Pudina pachadi is made with fresh mint leaves, coconut, herbs and spices.
+This pudina chutney with coconut is one more variation of using fresh herbs while making chutney varieties.
+It pairs well with South Indian snacks like idli, dosa, vada, bonda or uttapam.
+You can also serve it with snacks like upma, rava dosa, pakoda, rava idli or sandwich.

-I had made this mint coconut chutney to go with rava dosa.
+I had made this pudina pachadi to go with rava dosa.
 It is best to consume the chutney as soon as it is made.
 Leftover can be refrigerated and consumed within a day.

-1. Measure all the ingredients and keep ready for making pudina pachadi.
+Measure all the ingredients and keep ready for making pudina pachadi.
 Make sure all the ingredients are fresh and in their shelf period.

-3. Add ⅓ to ½ cup mint leaves, 8 to 9 curry leaves and ½ inch ginger which is roughly chopped.
+3. Add ⅓ to ½ cup mint leaves, 8 to 9 curry leaves and 1 inch ginger which is roughly chopped.
 Keep the heat to low.

-6. In a chutney grinder or blender, add ½ cup grated coconut (fresh or frozen), 1 or 2 chopped green chilies and 1 tablespoon bengal gram (roasted chana dal).
+6. In a chutney grinder or blender, add ½ cup grated coconut (fresh or frozen), 1 or 2 chopped green chilies and 1 tablespoon roasted chana dal.

 7. Also add fried mixture of mint leaves, curry leaves and ginger that we had prepared in the earlier steps.

 8. Next add salt as required.

-11. Remove the chutney in a heatproof bowl.
+11. Remove the ground chutney in a heatproof bowl.

 Tempering for pudina pachadi

-16. Pour the tempering mixture along with the oil in the pudina pachadi.
+16. Pour the tempering mixture together with the oil into the pudina pachadi in the bowl.

-18. Serve pudina coconut chutney immediately with snacks like rava idli or rava dosa or sada dosa or uttapam or medu vada.
+18. Serve pudina pachadi immediately with snacks like rava idli or rava dosa or sada dosa or uttapam or medu vada.

 More Chutney recipes